 Making your pet's food

 At GAIN Pet Nutrition, a fundamental step in our process is to carefully select and source only quality ingredients from our trusted suppliers.
 Each of our products are specially formulated to strengthen your pet’s health, to cater for their specific needs and requirements.
+To view the full range of products in our brochure, please click here.

 Our team of expert nutritionists use high quality; natural ingredients to provide the best nutrition that your dog needs to lead an active and healthy life.
 Adjust feeding rate for age, activity, and external conditions, to maintain a lean healthy body condition.
 Feed once or twice a day, dry or moistened as preferred.
 Check each product descriptions to find out how much your pet should be eating a day.
 Dogs have a natural instinct to store food, and eat as much as possible so be careful not to over-feed them.
 Make all diet changes gradually over a 7–10 day period.
 Store all food in a cool dry place and re-seal pack after feeding to maintain freshness.
 Ensure clean drinking water is provided at all times.